Obituary of Diana Margaret Kennett

 Diana was a great adventurer who wanted to see the world.
 In the 70s and early 80s, her travel was largely limited to camping and outdoor exploration in the eastern United States.
 She loved the coastlines of New England and was heavily influenced by the environmentalism of Rachel Carson.
 Big trips were reserved for visiting family in New Zealand with the exception of a highly memorable sabbatical to Hawaii in the late 1970s where she rejoiced in the tropical flora of Oahu, Maui, and the Big Island.
 Most memorable were epic hikes into the Haleakala Crater to search out exotic plants, and the challenge and adventure of hiking up the Mauna Loa volcano.
 When the children were old enough, Jim and Diana’s persistent and life-long adventures around the world began in 1983 with a photographic safari in Tanzania where they saw diverse wildlife in all its glory.
 Ultimately, Diana and Jim visited six continents and at least 43 countries together and this fueled Diana’s interests in conservation and education and gardens around the world.

 With her beautiful smile, her compassionate disposition, and her volunteerism, Diana left the world a better place.
 She will be greatly missed.
 Diana is survived by her husband, James and her children, Douglas James and Mary Frances, along with their respective spouses, Sarah McClure and Daniel Grabenheinrich.
 Diana loved exploring and teaching her grandchildren, Tave and Ella Grabenheinrich and Lukas and Kyra Kennett, about the natural world, watching them grow, and nurturing their diverse interests.
 There will be a celebration of Diana’s life on April 27th at the Santa Barbara Botanic Garden.
 Please call the Garden Registrar at 805-690-1129 for more information.
-In lieu of flowers, donations may be made in Diana’s name to the Santa Barbara Botanic Garden.To send flowers to the family of Diana Kennett, please visit Tribute Store
+In lieu of flowers, donations may be made in Diana’s name to the Santa Barbara Botanic Garden.To send flowers to the family or plant a tree in memory of Diana Kennett, please visit Tribute Store